 The challenge with PCOS is that the nature of various symptoms could lead a woman to obtain a specific type of care.
 For instance, oily, acne-prone skin may be treated by a dermatologist who knows nothing of the patient’s irregular periods.
 A gynecologist may be told of abnormal menstruation, but hear nothing of excessive hair growth.
 The more that women understand the potential symptoms of PCOS, the better they can advocate for successful health care.

-Diagnostic tests that may be performed to confirm or rule out PCOS include:
+Diagnostic tests that we may perform to confirm or rule out PCOS include:

 - History and physical.
 The general assessment performed includes height and weight and a brief medical history.

 - The pelvic examination includes manual inspection of the ovaries that may indicate swelling or cysts.